-A business partner is taxed on their share of the businesses income after business expenses.
+A business partner is taxed on their share of the business’s income after expenses.
 Therefore it is an easy assessment for a mortgage lender.
-A business partner’s income is clearly stated on their SA302 (statement of taxable income provided by January 31st each year).
+A business partner’s income is clearly stated on their Tax Calculation (statement of taxable income available via HMRC Gateway).

-Partnership income is listed on the SA302 as ‘Profit from Partnerships’ and is what the mortgage Lender considers as income.
+Partnership income is listed on the Tax Calculation as ‘Profit from Partnerships’ and is what the mortgage Lender considers as income.